prashanth091/Event-Booking-System/README.md

 Educational Event Bookings web application such as workshop,conference,seminar,expo

-#technologies used
-Django
-python
-html
-css
-javascript
-sqlite3
+## Programming Languages Used

+- Python
+- JavaScript
+- HTML
+- CSS

 #modules
-search event
+- search event
-book event
+- book event
-create event
+- create event
-edit events
+- edit events
-dashboard for count
+- dashboard for count
-subscription
+- subscription
-email alert
+- email alert

 Looking for a hassle-free solution to manage your educational events?
 Our event booking system using Django is the perfect solution for you!
 With our intuitive and user-friendly platform, you can search, book, and create subscription-based events with ease.
 Our system is designed to streamline the event booking process, allowing you to manage all aspects of your events in one place.